fuskovic/networker/README.md

     Description: Send an HTTP request.

     networker request flags:
-    -a, --add-headers strings   Add a list of comma-separated request headers. (format : key:value,key:value,etc...)
-    -f, --file string           Path to JSON or XML file to use for request body. (content-type headers for each file-type are set automatically)
+    -b, --body string       Request body. (you can use a JSON string literal or a path to a json file) -H, --headers strings   Request headers.(format(no quotes): key:value,key:value,key:value) -j, --json-only         Only output json.
-    -m, --method string         Specify method. (supported methods include GET, POST, PUT, PATCH, and DELETE) (default "GET") -t, --time-out int          Specify number of seconds for time-out. (default 3) -u, --url string            URL to send request.
+    -m, --method string     Request method. (default "GET") -u, --upload string     Multi-part form. (format: formname=path/to/file1,path/to/file2,path/to/file3)